gctools-outilsgc/aurora-website/src/docs/en/component/colour.md

 Elements in this system use a clean and colourful palette that communicates the brand and the values of the Open and Accessible Digital Workspace.

-Our primary palette uses a mix or blue and green that communicates trust but adds a colourful pop to our collaboration and productivity applications.
+Our primary palette uses a mix of blue and green hues that communicate trust but adds a colourful pop to our collaboration and productivity applications.

 The primary palette used in this system is titled **Aurora Borealis** and uses the following hex codes: